 Cooperative agreements use the same policies as grants.
-The difference is that the IHS will have substantial involvement in the project during the entire period of performance.
+The difference is that

+IHS will have substantial involvement in the project during the entire period of performance.
 Below is a detailed description of our level of involvement.

-The IHS program official will:
+An İHS program official will:

-Work closely with your program director to ensure timely management and that you meet all goals and objectives of your proposed project.

-Provide American Indians into Psychology scholarship materials and policies for student program reviews.

-Initiate default proceedings within 90 days after receiving your notification that a student:

-- 1. has been dismissed from the program; - 2. has withdrawn from school; - 3. failed to graduate with a Psy.D. in Clinical Psychology; - 4. failed to begin a required period of supervised clinical hours required for state licensure; - 5. failed to meet the minimum required number of supervised clinical hours prior to licensure; - 6. failed to get licensed and begin obligated service time within 90 days; or - 7. failed to complete the service. - Receive your required semi-annual progress reports and review them for program compliance. - Provide you with programmatic technical assistance, as requested. - Coordinate and conduct site visits and periodic conference calls with you and students as time and budget permit. - Work in partnership with the Division of Grants Management.
+- Work with your project director to ensure timely receipt of progress and audit reports and to ensure program compliance. - Provide you with programmatic technical assistance, as needed. - Coordinate and conduct site visits as needed. - Conduct semi-annual conference calls with recipients and students. - Work with the Division of Grants Management (DGM) to ensure that you meet all goals and objectives of your program. - Provide programs and scholarship recipients with information on IHS scholarship service obligation requirements. - Initiate default proceedings within 90 days after receiving your notification that a student: - 1. has been dismissed from the program; - 2. has withdrawn from school; - 3. failed to graduate with nursing degree; - 4. failed to begin a required period of supervised clinical hours required for state licensure; - 5. failed to get licensed and begin obligated service time within 90 days of graduation; or - 6. failed to complete service.